WagnerTerry/WagnerTerry/README.md

 Developer with more then 5 years of experience working in different environments.
 <br>
 Experienced in React, React Native, Typescript, Javascript and others.
-I also have knowledge in Databases such as Mysql, MongoDb.
+I also have knowledge in Databases such as MySQL, MongoDB.

 <!-- Skills -->
 <h3 align="left"> :rocket:&nbsp;Skills:</h3>